stephanieyenyu/AMR_System/docs/metrics.md

 ### "0 packages stuck" is a joint result

-No parcel sits in a non-terminal state at snapshot time.
-This is the product of two mechanisms, not one:
+At the time of the snapshot, no packages were in a non-terminal state.
+This is the result of two mechanisms working together, not a single mechanism:

 **Automated.** `poll_robot_returned` polls `/api/dashboard/status` every 20 seconds.
 When
-the robot's reported position changes to the standby point but no `returned` event arrived, the scheduler writes the missing state itself.
-On 2026-07-20 at 15:58:52 it recovered 13 parcels in a single pass, following a sustained connection failure.
+the robot reports a location that becomes idle, but no `returned` event is received, the scheduler automatically writes the missing status.
+On 2026-07-20 at 15:58:52 after a persistent connection failure, it searched for 13 packages at once, following a sustained connection failure.
 Each backfilled record carries a `task_log` entry naming the mechanism.

-**Manual.** Dispatch-stage failures are not inferable from robot position and do not self-recover.
-Those required operator action: 42 task deletions, 33 manual door releases, 25 force-resolves.
+**Manual.** Faults during the scheduling phase cannot be inferred from the robot's location and will not recover automatically.
+Faults requiring operator intervention include: 42 task deletions, 33 manual door openings, 25 forced resolutions.

 The README states this explicitly.
 Reporting "0 stuck" as evidence of autonomy would misrepresent what the system does.

 ### Timestamp-derived durations are unreliable

-Time deltas anchored on `returned_at` produce negative and implausible values because the reconciliation loop backfills that column after the fact — later than the `door_closed_at` of parcels whose doors were manually opened earlier. **No duration or latency metric is quoted anywhere in this project.** The data does not support one.
+Time differences based on `returned_at` will produce negative values ​​and unreasonable values ​​because the coordination loop will backfill this column afterward—later than the `door_closed_at` values ​​for packages whose doors were manually opened. **Duration or delay metrics are not mentioned anywhere in this project.** The data does not support such metrics.

 ### Test distribution is skewed

-One unit accounts for 123 of 164 parcels (75%); across all units the top account covers 79% of activity including standby-point records.
-Behaviour under many concurrent distinct destinations is uncharacterised.
+One cell contained 123 of 164 packages (75%); the highest-ranking cell covered 79% of the activity, including backup point records.
+Behavioral characteristics across multiple concurrent destination scenarios are unclear.

-### Open item
+### Pending Issues

-`package_recipients` references 218 distinct package IDs against 164 surviving parcels.
+`package_recipients` references 218 different package IDs, corresponding to 164 still existing packages.
+The `delete_packages` operation cascades to `PackageRecipient`, so the extra data is likely orphaned lines left over from previous deletion paths.
+This was not verified at the time of the snapshot; it has been documented in
-`delete_packages` cascades to `PackageRecipient`, so the excess is likely orphaned rows from an earlier deletion path.
-Unverified at snapshot time; noted in [`known-issues.md`](known-issues.md).
-This affects notification-count aggregates only.
+[`known-issues.md`](known-issues.md).
+This issue only affects notification count aggregation.